soraxas/firmware/README.md

   - `setDebounceDelay <time in ms, at most 250>` prevents key state from changing for some time after every state change.
 This is needed because contacts of mechanical switches can bounce after contact and therefore change state multiple times in span of a few milliseconds.
 Official firmware debounce time is 50 ms for both press and release.
 Recommended value is 10-50, default is 50.
   - `setActivateOnRelease {0|1}` **experimental** if turned on, key actions are activated just once upon key release.
 This is a highly experimental feature, not guaranteed to work properly with all features of the keyboard!
 Intended usecase - if you wish to see whether or not you release keys in proper order.
 - Argument parsing rules:
   - `NUMBER` is parsed as a 32 bit signed integer and then assigned into the target variable.
 However, the target variable is often only 8 or 16 bit unsigned.
-If a number is prefixed with '#', it is interpretted as a register address (index)
+If a number is prefixed with '#', it is interpretted as a register address (index).
+If a number is prefixed with '@', current macro index is added to the final value. `#key` returns activation key's hardware id.
   - `abbrev` is assumed to be 3 characters long abbreviation of the keymap
   - `macro slot identifier` is a single ascii character (interpretted as a one-byte value)
   - `register index` is an integer in the appropriate range, used as an index to the register array